edthedev/edthedev.github.io/blog/comics.md

 These characters come with their own silly moments.

-- ✓ Ability to lift Thor's hammer creates an alliance at a critical moment, despite Odin not being a character refernce most people would blindly accept.
 - x Iron Man's various magnet-centric super powers.
 - x Iron Man's skate shoes
 - Thor telling Cat Thor - "I see that your head is slowly growing every moment."